mastering-genkit/mastering-genkit-go/src/chapters/08-tools.md

 This pattern is particularly useful when you need tools that can adapt their behavior based on detailed user requirements, providing flexibility while maintaining type safety and clear documentation through JSON schema descriptions.

-Here is an example of how the tool can be used in the UI, in the trace you can see the tool being called with complex parameters being filled in by the AI model thanks to the JSON schema description:
+Here is an example of how the tool can be used in the UI, in the trace you can see the tool being called with complex parameters being filled in by the AI model thanks to the JSON schema description, the prompt was `give me information about the current user in json format`:

 ![](../images/chapter-08/complex-input.png)